pixotech/performance-workshop/deck.md

 ## no-store
 The response may not be stored in any cache.
 Note that this will not prevent a valid pre-existing cached response being returned.
 Clients can set max-age=0

 ---

+# Etag
+  - Check the file hash to see if it has changed from the cached version
+  - Most servers automatically add etag for you to static assets
+  - `304 Not Modified`
+  - `etag: "2d9d-5a31a59c7b011-gzip"`

+---